You're reading the Illinois version.Change state →

 When does it apply?

-• A healthcare provider refuses to treat you or does not accommodate your disability
+• A provider refuses to treat you or won't accommodate your disability.

-• You use a service animal and a healthcare facility tries to deny entry
+• You use a service animal and a facility tries to deny entry.

-• A provider communicates only in ways you cannot access (e.g., no written materials for deaf patients)
+• A provider communicates only in ways you can't access — no written materials for deaf patients, no large print or alternate formats for low vision, no plain language for patients with cognitive disabilities.

-• “Hospitals don't have to have accessible equipment” — The ADA requires accessible medical equipment, including adjustable exam tables, accessible scales, and wheelchair-accessible pathways.
-The U.S. Access Board has issued standards for medical diagnostic equipment.
+• "Hospitals don't have to have accessible equipment."
+The ADA requires accessible medical equipment — height-adjustable exam tables, accessible scales, wheelchair-accessible pathways.
+The U.S. Access Board has issued specific standards for diagnostic equipment.

-• “They can refuse my service animal” — Under the ADA, service animals (dogs trained to perform specific tasks) must be allowed in all areas where patients are allowed.
-Staff can only ask two questions: (1) Is this a service animal required because of a disability?
-(2) What task has the dog been trained to perform?
+• "They can refuse my service animal."
+Service animals (dogs trained to perform specific tasks) are allowed in all patient areas.
+Staff can ask only two questions: (1) Is this a service animal required because of a disability?
+(2) What task has it been trained to perform?
+Emotional support animals, however, don't have the same access rights.

 Step 1: Tell the provider about your accommodation needs when scheduling your appointment.
 Request specific accommodations in writing — for example, a sign language interpreter, an accessible exam room, or extra appointment time.